MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 ## Enabling the calls dashboard

-1. From the Remote Assist model-driven app, change the area by selecting the menu in the bottom left of the screen and select **Settings**.\
+1. From the Dynamics 365 Remote Assist model-driven app, change the area by selecting the menu in the bottom left of the screen and select **Settings**.\
 :::image type="content" source="media/webapp-settings-selector.png" alt-text="Change area to Settings in the Remote Assist model-driven app":::

 2. Select **Settings** under **Analytics and Insights** and select **Manage**.